cloudera/cybersec/flink-cyber/parser-chains-flink/README.md

 # Chaining Parser

 ## Parsing raw text and converting to structured messages
-The chaining parser reads the raw text of an event, extracts fields into a consistent schema and constructs a cyber Message.
+The chaining parser reads the raw text of an event for a kafka topic or a file, extracts fields into a consistent schema and constructs a cyber Message.
 The cyber Message is passed on to the enrichment and triaging phase of the pipeline.

 ## Extracting streaming enrichments from structured messages
 If chain.enrichments.file is set, the parser converts the message fields to enrichment keys and values and writes the enrichments to HBase.
 See [EnrichmentsConfiguration](../flink-enrichment/flink-enrichment-lookup-hbase/enrichment_json.md).